rd003/blog/content/posts/mysql-in-docker.md

   mysql:8.0.44-debian
 ```

+📢 For mac silicon specific:

+`mysql:8.0.44-debian` does not support ARM architectureUse -- so use `mysql:latest` instead of `mysql:8.0.44-debian` or check [official docker hub](https://hub.docker.com/) for suitable image.

+Note that, this image is not at your local machine yet.
+So, it will be pulled from the docker hub first and pulled only once (unless you change the tag).

 - `--name` is the name of container.
 - `-d` means detached mode.
 - `-p` is a port.
 Its format is like [HOST_PORT]:[CONTAINER_PORT].
 Host port is your machine's port.
 This container is running in port 3306 of your machine.
 - `-e` sets environment and we are setting the password here.
 - `-v` is a volume.
 It helps to persist the database even after the deletion of the container.
 - `mysql:8.0.44-debian` is the image with tag. `mysql` is image name and `8.0.44-debian` is image tag.
 Always visit the [docker hub](https://hub.docker.com/) to get a latest image.

-Note that, this image is not at your local machine yet.
-So, it will be pulled from the docker hub first and pulled only once (unless you change the tag).

 ## Verification